StefanoAllesina/BSD-QBio4/docs/index.md

 ## Downloading the data

 It is very important to **download the data** before you leave for MBL, as the files are quite large.

-*   First, you need to download the repository containing all the boot camp lectures and data.
+All you need to do is to download the repository containing all the boot camp lectures and data.
 There are two options

     *   If you're familiar with `Git`, clone the repository `git clone https://github.com/StefanoAllesina/BSD-QBio4.git`